Robustness and Efficiency of Rosenbaum's Rank-based Estimator in Randomized Trials: A Design-based Perspective: Introduction

 \subsection{Summary of our contributions}

-All the theoretical results in this paper are derived under the finite population asymptotics framework where the only source of randomization is the completely randomized assignment of the treatment; the potential outcomes are considered fixed.
-We formally define Rosenbaum's rank-based estimator without regression adjustment in~\eqref{eq:Tau-Unadj}, and study its asymptotic properties in Section~\ref{sec:w/oAdj}, under the constant additive treatment effect model (see~\citet{Rosenbaum2002}).
-In particular, we illustrate the robustness of Rosenbaum's rank-based estimator against extreme potential outcomes or contamination using the concept of breakdown point (see~\cref{ABP_Wilcoxon}).
-Next,~\cref{tau_HL.CLT} gives the asymptotic distribution of this estimator under a completely randomized design as the sample size grows to infinity, under a mild regularity condition, namely~\cref{ACjs} (which holds for many heavy-tailed distributions used in practice; see~\cref{remarkA1} for a detailed discussion).
-Further,~\cref{CI1} gives a readily computable, asymptotically valid confidence interval for the treatment effect.
+\ag{All results in this paper are derived under the finite population asymptotics framework, where the only source of randomness is the completely randomized assignment of the treatment; the potential outcomes are considered fixed.
+We illustrate the robustness of Rosenbaum's rank-based estimator against extreme potential outcomes or contamination using the concept of breakdown point; see~\cref{ABP}.
+The notion of breakdown point is well-established in nonparametric statistics (see, e.g., \cite{hettmansperger2010}).
+However, to our knowledge, its formal application to randomized experiments, particularly in the design-based framework, is novel. }